-Article 9.1 Academic Standards - Allied Health students are expected to meet standards of academic excellence established by the faculty of the SAHS.
-These standards are reviewed on an annual basis by the didactic and clinical faculty through the activities of the Allied Health Student Promotions Committee.
+Article 9.1 Academic Standards - Health Professions students are expected to meet standards of academic excellence established by the faculty of the SHP.
+These standards are reviewed on an annual basis by the didactic and clinical faculty through the activities of the Health Professions Student Promotions Committee.
 The documentation of academic standard achievement is accomplished through scheduled programs of testing and the observation of student performance.
 The testing and observation of student performance may also be independent of courses and rotations.
 Various methods are employed to provide students with a measure of their progress as they transition through their education and training.
 Examples of these processes and instruments include: written examinations, skill-based tests, faculty observations, oral presentations, student self-assessments of progress, daily and/or monthly faculty performance evaluations, and quarterly evaluations by the student's academic advisor.

 Article 9.2 Review of Didactic Performance - Each student's didactic performance is assessed by the faculty at specified intervals throughout the didactic phase of the curriculum.
 This is accomplished using methods of evaluation such as written, demonstrative, and verbal assessments of knowledge and skills.
 All course coordinators/directors will submit grades to the Program Director upon course completion.
 The responsible Program Director will report all grades to the Office of the Registrar.
-The responsible Program Director will prepare grade reports for review by the SAHS Dean and the Allied Health Student Promotions Committee.
+The responsible Program Director will prepare grade reports for review by the SHP Dean and the Health Professions Student Promotions Committee.
 To begin clinical rotations, a student must achieve a passing grade in all courses in the didactic phase of the curriculum.

 Article 9.3 Review of Clinical Performance - Each student's clinical performance will be evaluated by the program faculty as well as the clinical faculty and preceptors with whom they work.
 This will be accomplished using faculty performance evaluations, written examinations, patient simulation testing, and skills tests.
 These evaluations are submitted to the Program Director.
-The Allied Health Program faculty will review these evaluations, in conjunction with all other available credible information concerning the student's performance, to determine the grade.
+The Health Professions Program faculty will review these evaluations, in conjunction with all other available credible information concerning the student's performance, to determine the grade.
 The responsible Program Director will submit grades to the Office of the Registrar.
-The responsible Program Director will prepare grade reports for review by the SAHS Dean and the Allied Health Student Promotions Committee.
-The responsible Program Director will take academic action consistent with Article 5.13.5 and may make recommendations to the Allied Health Student Promotions Committee regarding academic action(s).
-Any such recommendations are not final until accepted by the Allied Health Student Promotions Committee, at which point they become actions of the committee.
+The responsible Program Director will prepare grade reports for review by the SHP Dean and the Health Professions Student Promotions Committee.
+The responsible Program Director will take academic action consistent with Article 5.13.5 and may make recommendations to the Health Professions Student Promotions Committee regarding academic action(s).
+Any such recommendations are not final until accepted by the Health Professions Student Promotions Committee.

-Article 9.4 Review of Professional Behavior - It is also the responsibility of the SAHS to ensure that its graduates meet local and national standards of professional conduct and responsibility.
+Article 9.4 Review of Professional Behavior - It is also the responsibility of the SHP to ensure that its graduates meet local and national standards of professional conduct and responsibility.
 Students will be held accountable for their own actions.
 Integrity, respect, personal demeanor and appearance, accountability, collegial interaction, commitment to excellence, empathy and self-reflection have been identified as those professional attributes that facilitate honest communications, nurture confidentiality, facilitate boundary maintenance, encourage lifelong learning, engage in compassionate care provision, and acknowledge the value of others in the caring process.
-Students will be assessed, in part on their reliability, honesty and integrity, responsibility, and professional relationships with patients, families, and colleagues as well as their responsibility related to substance use and abuse.
-Any behavior that calls into question a student's professionalism or potential capabilities as a future healthcare provider will be reviewed by the Program Director, who may institute sanctions, with consultation as needed by the Dean, or may be referred by the Program Director to the Allied Health Student Promotions Committee if it has implications for didactic or clinical course grades or the student's standing in the program.
+Students will be assessed, in part on their reliability, honesty and integrity, responsibility related to substance use and abuse.
+Any behavior that calls into question a student's professionalism or potential capabilities as a future healthcare provider will be reviewed by the Program Director, who may institute sanctions, with consultation as needed by the Dean, or may be referred by the Program Director to the Health Professions Student Promotions Committee if it has implications for didactic or clinical course grades or the student's standing in the program.